geoph9/GraphemeToPhoneme-Greek/README.md

 `python -c "import g2p_greek"`.
 If that works, then you may use this repo as a package.

+## How to use

+There are tho main scripts which you should use (though feel free to make any other changes).
+Below, I will try to give a brief introduction on the main points of these scripts.

 ### The `digits_to_words.py` script:
 This script contains functionality to convert numbers to their corresponding words in Greek.
 It only handles positive numbers